-CCN documents information relating to both of its data holdings containing personal health information.
-The -CCN Cardiac and Vascular Registry stores the personal health information of all patients who undergo select advanced cardiac and vascular procedures in Ontario, as well as

-Ontario residents who undergo those procedures in certain centres outside of Ontario.
-This information includes a list of data elements that the two CCN data holdings contain, such as the demographic and geographic information listed below:
+CorHealth documents information relating to both of its data holdings containing personal health information.
+The CorHealth Cardiac Registry and CorHealth Vascular Registry data holdings store personal health information of all patients who undergo select advanced cardiac and vascular procedures in Ontario, as well as Ontario residents who undergo those procedures in certain centres outside of Ontario.
+Included, is a list of data elements that the two CorHealth data holdings contain, such as the demographic and geographic information listed below:

-- Patient name, middle name and surname
+- Patient name, middle name, and surname

 - Patient date of birth

 - Patient sex

 - Patient OHIP number

 - Patient chart and/or medical record numbers

 - Medical report numbers and/or specimen accession numbers

 - Patient address, city/town, province, and postal code

 - Patient telephone number

-Additionally, CCN collects hundreds of specific data points regarding the patient's condition and the procedure that prompted their personal health information to be collected.
-The information about the patient's procedure that CCN collects helps CCN to compare outcomes for patients who have undergone different variations of the same procedure.
-To that end, CCN collects information about what procedures are conducted, how long the patient waits for the procedure, where the procedure is conducted, which surgical techniques are used, what drugs are administered, what devices are used, what type of surgeon or physician performs the procedure, how long the procedure takes, and any adverse events that may take place during the procedure.
-All of this data is securely retained within the CCN Cardiac and Vascular Registry following the procedures set out in the CCN policy, "Secure Retention of Personal Health Information".
+Additionally, CorHealth collects hundreds of specific data points regarding the patient's condition and the procedure that prompted their personal health information to be collected.
+The information about the patient's procedure that CorHealth collects helps CorHealth to compare outcomes for patients who have undergone different variations of the same procedure.
+To that end, CorHealth collects information about what procedures are conducted, how long the patient waits for the procedure, where the procedure is conducted, which surgical techniques are used, what drugs are administered, what devices are used, what type of surgeon or physician performs the procedure, how long the procedure takes, and any adverse events that may take place during the procedure.
+All data is securely retained within the CorHealth Cardiac and Vascular Registry following the procedures set out in the CorHealth policy, "Secure Retention of Personal Health Information".

-Information about the patient's condition that is collected by CCN helps CCN to display data to the participating hospitals that can be used to compare outcomes for patients with varying health conditions.
-To that end, CCN collects information about the condition that led to a referral for a cardiac or vascular procedure, the patient's family history, any drug allergies the patient may have, any pre-existing conditions that may affect the procedure or the procedure's outcome, and how the patient's condition changes throughout the procedure.
-Depending on the particular procedure, this can include telemetry data, which is collected by ECG or other technology.
-All of this data is securely retained within the CCN Cardiac and Vascular Registry following the procedures set out in the CCN policy, "Secure Retention of Personal Health Information".
+Information about the patient's condition that is collected by CorHealth helps CorHealth to display data to the participating hospitals that can be used to compare outcomes for patients with varying health conditions.
+To that end, CorHealth collects information about the condition that led to a referral for a cardiac or vascular procedure, the patient's family history, any drug allergies the patient may have, any pre-existing conditions that may affect the procedure or the procedure's outcome, and how the patient's condition changes throughout the procedure.
+Depending on the procedure, this can include telemetry data, which is collected by ECG or other technology.
+All data is securely retained within the CorHealth Cardiac and Vascular Registry following the procedures set out in the CorHealth policy, "Secure Retention of Personal Health Information".

-1.6 Policy and Procedures for Statements of Purpose for Data Holdings Containing Personal Health Information
+3.6 Policy and Procedures for Statements of Purpose for Data Holdings Containing Personal Health Information

-Statements of Purpose for Data Holdings Containing Personal Health Information Policy
+3.6.1 Statements of Purpose for Data Holdings Containing Personal Health Information Policy

-In accordance with the CCN policy "Statements of Purpose for Data Holdings Containing Personal Health Information", CCN's Privacy Officer is required to develop and maintain a statement of purpose for every data holding containing personal health information.
-The policy requires that these statements set out the purpose of the data holding, the personal health information contained in the data holding, the source of the personal health information and the need for the personal health information in relation to the identified purpose.
+In accordance with the CorHealth policy, "Statements of Purpose for Data Holdings Containing Personal Health Information", CorHealth's Privacy Officer is required to develop and maintain a statement of purpose for every data holding containing personal health information.
+The policy requires that these statements set out the purpose of the data holding, the personal health information contained in the data holding, the source of the personal health information, and the need for the personal health information in relation to the identified purpose.